openstack/python-openstackclient/doc/source/command-objects/volume.rst

     Create volume in :option:`\<availability-zone\>`

+.. option:: --consistency-group <consistency-group>

+    Consistency group where the new volume belongs to

 .. option:: --property <key=value>

     Set a property on this volume (repeat option to set multiple properties)

+.. option:: --hint <key=value>

+    Arbitrary scheduler hint key-value pairs to help boot an instance (repeat option to set multiple hints)

+.. option:: --multi-attach

+    Allow volume to be attached more than once (default to False)

 .. _volume_create-name:
 .. describe:: <name>